zaaack/fable-react/docs/server-side-rendering.md

 #endif
 ```

-We also provice a help function in `Fable.Helpers.Isomorphic` of this, the definition is:
+We also provide a help function in `Fable.Helpers.Isomorphic` for this, the definition is:

 ```F#
 let inline isomorphicExec clientFn serverFn input =